The Role of API Gateways in Modern Mortgage Lending Platforms

 Evaluating Your API Gateway: What to Check Now

-API inventory completeness.
 Only 27% of organizations have fully mapped their API endpoints.
 Mortgage companies often have forgotten or undocumented APIs running in production, especially older integrations that were set up years ago and never decommissioned.
 A complete inventory is the prerequisite for effective security.

 Building an API Architecture That Handles AI-Era Demand

 The 30% increase in API demand from AI tools that Gartner projects means your gateway needs to distinguish between legitimate AI agents acting on behalf of borrowers, partner AI tools accessing your data through authorized integrations, and malicious bots probing for vulnerabilities.
+Traditional authentication checks are necessary but not sufficient for this.
+You also need behavioral analysis: an AI agent that suddenly starts querying borrower records outside its normal scope pattern is a signal worth investigating, even if the authentication credentials are valid.

 Frequently Asked Questions

 An API is a connection between two specific systems, like your LOS and a credit bureau.
 An API gateway is the centralized management layer that handles all of your API connections from one point.
 The gateway manages authentication, routing, rate limiting, monitoring, and error handling for every integration instead of requiring each connection to manage those functions independently.
+For mortgage lenders, the gateway is also the primary compliance control point for FFIEC authentication requirements and GLBA Safeguards data protection obligations.